Freedom from Want: Background

 Freedom from Want is the third in a series of four oil paintings entitled Four Freedoms by Norman Rockwell.
-They were inspired by Franklin D. Roosevelt's State of the Union Address, known as Four Freedoms, delivered to the 77th United States Congress on January 6, 1941.
+They were inspired by Franklin D. Roosevelt's State of the Union Address, known as the Four Freedoms speech, delivered to the 77th United States Congress on January 6, 1941.
 In the early 1940s, Roosevelt's Four Freedoms themes were still vague and abstract to many, but the government used them to help boost patriotism.
 The Four Freedoms' theme was eventually incorporated into the Atlantic Charter, and it became part of the charter of the United Nations.
 The series of paintings ran in The Saturday Evening Post accompanied by essays from noted writers on four consecutive weeks: Freedom of Speech (February 20), Freedom of Worship (February 27), Freedom from Want (March 6), and Freedom from Fear (March 13).
 Eventually, the series was widely distributed in poster form and became instrumental in the U.S. Government War Bond Drive.